MediaSavvy/MediaSavvy/Wiki/Security.md

 1) Run [rkill.com](https://www.bleepingcomputer.com/download/rkill/dl/10/).
 Sometimes it takes a few minutes to finish.
 Do not reboot when done.

 :::warning Note:
-It kills running malicious processes, removes policies in the registry that prevent normal OS operation and repairs file extension hijacks. *Note that it may not terminate newer malware as it's last update was in 2018, however, other fixes regarding the registry and file extensions still work.*
+It kills running malicious processes, removes policies in the registry that prevent normal OS operation and repairs file extension hijacks. **Note that it may not terminate newer malware as its last update was in 2018, however, other fixes regarding the registry and file extensions still work.**
 :::